Charter of the Secure Research Computing Oversight Committee

 - Associate Deans for Research of Divisions, Schools, and Institutes (nominated by Deans)

 - Directors of the Social and Behavioral Sciences and the Social Services Administration IRBs

-The OC will often be the source of draft policies, other proposals, and information to be brought to the Privacy and Security Council for University Research for their consideration.
-The OC will only bring policy proposals to the Council that are endorsed by the Board of Computing Activities and Services and the Research Computing Oversight Committee.
+The OC will be responsible to the Privacy and Security Council for the successful execution of the secure research computing strategy.
+The OC will often be the source of draft policies, other proposals, and information to be brought to the Privacy and Security Council for consideration.
+The OC will recommend only those policy proposals to the Council that are endorsed by the Board of Computing Activities and Services and the Research Computing Oversight Committee.